 Low Gillerthwaite Field Centre, Ennerdale, Cleator, CA23 3AX

+OverviewTowards the head of Ennerdale valley, one of the most beautiful, least spoilt and quietest valleys in the Lake District, at the foot of Pillar and Red Pike sits Low Gillerthwaite Field Centre.
+An ideal base for fell walking, classic rock climbs, bird and wildlife watching, mountain biking, orienteering, canoeing and environmental studies.
 Originally a 15th century farmhouse, the centre has group self-catering facilities, drying room, a library of environmental books, a large barn for indoor activities (ideal for barn dances), a group lecture room and two lounges with log-burning fires.
 Due to its remoteness the centre generates its own electricity via a hydroelectric scheme.
 Vehicle access is by forest track and a BT payphone is on site (most mobiles do not work here).
 Low Gillerthwaite is an ideal base for clubs, extended family groups, school and youth groups.
 This accommodation is featured on our map of the Lake District and here is its own website.

-Open:All year (except Christmas and Boxing Day), 24 hours.
+Open:All year (except Christmas and Boxing Day).
+24 hours.

 Price per night:From £11.50 per person (children and students), £15.50 (adults), camping is £5 per person.

 Booking:See booking link.
 Always phone to check availability.

-GR NY 139 141.
+Directions:GR NY 139 141.
 From Ennerdale Bridge take road east, via Croasdale, 3.5 miles to Ennerdale Forest.
 Continue on forest track 3 miles.
 Hostel is the first building below the RH road, 200m before the YHA.

 Public Transport:Whitehaven station 12 miles.
 Buses to Ennerdale Bridge from Cleator Moor or Cockermouth (5 miles).

 As The Lake District’s landscape and culture are honoured as a UNESCO World Heritage Site, we are reminded of the writers, from Ransome to Wainwright, who have been inspired by the wild and majestic environment.
 Low Gillerthwaite Field Centre offers an opportunity to be energised too by the peace, isolation and beauty.